 This option uses an NSEC3-capable algorithm to generate a DNSSEC key.
-If this option is used with an algorithm that has both NSEC and NSEC3 versions, then the NSEC3 version is selected; for example, dnssec-keygen-3-a RSASHA1 specifies the NSEC3RSASHA1 algorithm.
+If this option is used with an algorithm that has both NSEC and NSEC3 versions, then the NSEC3 version is selected; for example, dnssec-keygen -3a RSASHA1 specifies the NSEC3RSASHA1 algorithm.

 This option selects the cryptographic algorithm.
 For DNSSEC keys, the value of algorithm must be one of RSASHA1, NSEC3RSASHA1, RSASHA256, RSASHA512, ECDSAP256SHA256, ECDSAP384SHA384, ED25519, or ED448.
+For TKEY, the value must be DH (Diffie-Hellman); specifying this value automatically sets the -T KEY option as well.